mikeyobrien/mikeyobrien.github.io/content/posts/_index.md

 +++
 title = "Blog Posts"
 date = 2019-12-16
-lastmod = 2020-04-12T16:08:14-05:00
+lastmod = 2020-04-19T18:00:20-05:00
 draft = false
 weight = 1002
 +++

-## Using org-mode to blog {#using-org-mode-to-blog}
+## Using ox-hugo to manage content {#using-ox-hugo-to-manage-content}

-As I've made my way deeper into the emacs rabbit hole I stumbled upon a package called ox-hugo that allows you to use .org files to manage content for a hugo blog.
-I've toyed with the idea of moving it over the past few months, only now getting the infrastructure in place to make it reality as this blog is now managed with ox-hugo.
-It's a great choice if you already are familiar with org-mode and emacs.
+As I've made my way deeper into the emacs rabbit hole I stumbled upon a package called [ox-hugo](https://ox-hugo.scripter.co) that allows you to use .org files to manage content that can then be deployed with the static site generator, [hugo](https://gohugo.io/).
+I've toyed with the idea of moving it over the past few months, only now getting the configuration in place to make it a reality as im now managing all content ox-hugo.
+In the brief time I've used it I'm confident in recommending it if you already are familiar with org-mode and emacs.

-Fortunately the package is included as an option with the base doom emacs configuration that I use.
-It is simple as adding,
+Fortunately the package is included as an option with [doom-emacs](https://github.com/hlissner/doom-emacs) and is simple as adding,

 ```lisp
 (org
  +hugo)
 ```

-to your init.el file and running the corresponding call to
+to your init.el file and running the corresponding call to install the ox-hugo package.

 ```sh
 .emacs.d/bin/doom sync
 ```

-to install the ox-hugo package.

-I'll walk you through an example .org file that can be immediately used with the theme I created (addison) that this blog uses.
+Here is an example .org file that can be immediately used with a simple theme I put together to get a better understanding of hugo (<https://github.com/mikeyobrien/hugo-theme-addison>)

-### Configuration {#configuration}

 ```org
 #+TITLE: Hugo